How outdoor workers in Arizona can protect themselves in severe weather

 The answer to that question is no, which may come as a surprise to those who don’t live here.
 Many people mistakenly assume that Arizona temperatures remain near triple digits year-round.
 However, wintertime in parts of Arizona can produce temperatures that are so frigid that they become dangerously cold for outdoor workers.

-The Arizona Department of Health Services reported that over 3,000 people visited Arizona emergency departments over cold-related issues from 2010-2018.
-Over 430 people died due to cold-weather exposure. (source)
+In fact, the Arizona Department of Health Services reported that about 4,181 people visited Arizona emergency departments over cold-related issues from 2011-2020, and 504 people died due to cold-weather exposure.

 Trench foot